sheremetyev/text-json/README.md

   * "para" — plain text paragraph.

-  * "listitem" — bulleted list item.
+  * "item" — bulleted or numbered list item or table cell.

   * "verbatim" — verbatim text block.

-  * "labels" — additional attributed for the following paragraph.

   * "note" — a footnote.

+  * "link" — external link definition, with alternative text.

+  * "image" — link to a PNG or JPEG file.

+  * "description" — a title for image, table, verbatim block or formula.

+  * "displaymath" — a formula.

+  * "divider" — a horizontal line.

 ### Span Types